bitswired/website-to-knowledge-base/README.md

 # AI-Powered Knowledge Base

-This repository contains an AI-powered knowledge base that utilizes the LLMs model to answer questions based on a given website's content.
+This repository contains an AI-powered knowledge base that utilizes the LLMs model to answer questions based on a given website's content and **provide sources as links** to the relevant pages.

 The system:
 1. Loads the website's content using a **sitemap**
 2. Split each web page into **chunks**
 4. **Embed** each chunk using a LLM (for now OpenAI) and store them in the **Chroma vector database
 5. Then it embeds the user query and run a similarity search using the Chroma database
-5. Finally it loads the similarity search results as context for a LLM (for now ChatGPT) to find relevant answers
+5. Finally it loads the similarity search results as context for a LLM (for now ChatGPT) to find relevant answers and citing the sources

 It also provides a Streamlit-based web interface for an easy-to-use experience.